Florida Real Estate Commission Splits Compared: What Agents Actually Keep

 4. 100% Commission / Flat Transaction Fee

-Agents keep 100% of their commission on each transaction and pay a flat fee per closing.
+Agents keep 100% of their commission on each transaction and pay a per-side fee per closing.
 No percentage split, no monthly fees.

-- How it works: At Agent Plus Realty, the $595 transaction fee is charged to the client on the closing statement.
-The agent’s commission is not reduced.
+- How it works: At Agent Plus Realty, the $595-per-side residential transaction fee is typically charged to the client on the closing statement where permitted, agreed, and applicable.
+Agent out-of-pocket cost may be $0 when the fee is collected from the client at closing as described.

 - Pros: Maximum take-home on every deal.
 Predictable costs.
 No monthly overhead.